tristanmelton/ECE274/README.md

+If you are looking for an explanation of the dependencies, code structure, and how to run the code please see the README.txt file.

 ## Project TODO
 1.	- [X] Download the Matlab PST 2D code from Github Jalali Lab repository [7].
 Extend the algorithm to 3D (x,y,z) – Write the code for operation of PST on a 3D.
 2.	- [ ] Analyze the 3D+T (3D plus time; vidoes) live-cell dataset available here [9].
 Select at least two types (and not more than four types) of datasets from this challenge dataset collection.
 3.	- [X] Visualize the input and the PST output (edge maps)
 4.	- [X] Use the PST edge maps to detect cells.
 Hint: find center of each cell then track them cells in time.
 Show x,y,z coordinates vs. time.

 ## Presentation Stuff
 1. - [X] Indicate topic/title, your legal name and student ID #, on first page